Vitamin B7, or biotin, is a B vitamin that’s known for its role in hair, skin, and nail health.

 - Plain yogurt

-High heat from excessive cooking destroys biotin, so be sure not to overdo it!
+High heat from excessive cooking destroys biotin, so don’t overdo it!

 Biotin Uptake and Absorption